125 Common Interview Questions and Answers (With Tips)February 24, 2020

-Employers ask this question to gauge your level of self-awareness and ensure your sources of motivation align with the role.
+Tip: Employers ask this question to gauge your level of self-awareness and ensure your sources of motivation align with the role.
 To answer, be as specific as possible, provide real-life examples and tie your answer back to the job role.

 Example: “Making a true a difference in the lives of my patients and their families motivates me to strive for excellence in everything I do.
-I look forward to seeing my patient’s reaction when we get a positive outcome that will change their lives forever.
+I look forward to seeing my patient’s reactions when we get a positive outcome that will change their lives forever.
 That’s why I became a nurse, and why I’m pursuing a position in pediatrics.”

 7. What are you passionate about?

-Much like the previous question about motivation, employers might ask what you are passionate about to better understand what drives you and what you care most deeply about.
+Tip: Much like the previous question about motivation, employers might ask what you are passionate about to better understand what drives you and what you care most deeply about.
 This can both help them understand whether you are a good fit for the role and if it fits into your larger goals.
 To answer, select something you are genuinely passionate about, explain why you’re passionate about it, give examples of how you’ve pursued this passion and relate it back to the job.

-Fore more on answering this question, visit Interview Question: “What are you passionate about?”
+For more on answering this question, visit Interview Question: “What are you passionate about?”

 8. Why are you leaving your current job?

-There are many reasons for leaving a job.
+Tip: There are many reasons for leaving a job.
 Prepare a thoughtful answer that will give your interviewer confidence that you’re being deliberate about this job change.
 Instead of focusing on the negative aspects of your current or previous role, focus on the future and what you hope to gain in your next position.

 Example: “I’m looking for an opportunity that gives me the ability to build closer, long-term relationships with clients.
 In my current role, the sales cycle is so short that I don’t spend as much time building a rapport with my customers as I’d like.
-Relationship-building is one of the reasons I chose a career in sales, and I look forward to working with a company where that’s a top priority.”
+Relationship-building is one of the reasons I chose a career in sales, and I look forward to working with a company where that’s a top priority.”/

 For more on answering this question, visit Interview Question: “Why Are You Looking for a Job?”